Clomifene: Reproductive medicine

-Repeat dosing: This 5-day treatment course can be repeated every 30 days.
-The dosage may be increased by 50-mg increments in subsequent cycles until ovulation is achieved.
-It is not recommended by the manufacturer to use clomifene for more than 6 cycles.

-It is no longer recommended to perform an ultrasound examination to exclude any significant residual ovarian enlargement before each new treatment cycle.

-Other uses

-Clomifene has also been used with other assisted reproductive technology to increase success rates of these other modalities.
+Clomifene has been effectively used to restore spermatogenesis in trans women looking to have biological children.
+The effect of feminizing hormone therapy on fertility is not clear, but it is known that it can prevent sperm production.

+Testosterone replacement therapy

 Clomifene is sometimes used in the treatment of male hypogonadism as an alternative to testosterone replacement therapy.
-The medication has been used at a dosage of 20 to 50 mg three times per week to once daily for this indication.
-It has been found to increase testosterone levels by 2- to 2.5-times in hypogonadal men at such dosages.
+It has been found to increase testosterone levels by 2–2.5 times in hypogonadal men at such dosages.
 Despite the use of questionnaires in testosterone replacement comparator trials being called into question, clomifene's lower cost, therapeutic benefits, and greater value towards hypogonadism improvement have been noted.

 Clomifene consists of two stereoisomers in equal proportion: enclomifene and zuclomifene.
 Zuclomifene has pro-estrogenic properties, whereas enclomifene is pro-androgenic, i.e. it promotes testosterone production through stimulation of the HPG axis.
 For this reason, purified enclomifene isomer has been found to be twice as effective in boosting testosterone compared to the standard mix of both isomers.
-Additionally, enclomifene has a half-life of just 10 hours, but zuclomifene has a half-life on the order of several days to a week, so if the goal is to boost testosterone, taking regular clomifene may produce far longer-lasting pro-estrogenic effects than pro-androgenic effects.
+Additionally, enclomifene has a half-life of just ten hours, but zuclomifene has a half-life on the order of several days to a week, so if the goal is to boost testosterone, taking regular clomifene may produce far longer-lasting pro-estrogenic effects than pro-androgenic effects.

+Gynecomastia

 Clomifene has been used in the treatment of gynecomastia.
 It has been found to be useful in the treatment of some cases of gynecomastia but it is not as effective as tamoxifen or raloxifene for this indication.
 It has shown variable results for gynecomastia (probably because the zuclomifene isomer is estrogenic), and hence is not recommended for treatment of the condition.
 Pure enclomifene isomer is likely to be more effective than clomifene at treating gynecomastia, because of the lack of the zuclomifene isomer (as noted above).

-Due to its long half-life, zuclomifene can be detected in urine for at least 261 days after discontinuation (261 days after discontinuation with a half-life of 30 days, there is still 0.24% of the peak level of zuclomifene being excreted, whereas with a half-life of 10 hours, enclomifene reaches the same 0.24% level in less than 4 days).
+Due to its long half-life, zuclomifene can be detected in urine for at least 261 days after discontinuation (261 days after discontinuation with a half-life of 30 days, there is still 0.24% of the peak level of zuclomifene being excreted, whereas with a half-life of ten hours, enclomifene reaches the same 0.24% level in less than four days).

-Because of its potential for boosting testosterone, clomifene is listed as banned for use by competitive sportsmen, both in and out of competition, by the World Anti-Doping Agency, absent an organic etiology of primary hypogonadism.
+Prohibited use in sports

+The World Anti-Doping Agency (WADA) prohibits clomifene under category S4 of hormone and metabolic modulators.
+It can be present as an undeclared ingredient in black market products available online to enhance athletic performance.
+Like other substances with anabolic properties, clomifene leads to increased muscle mass in males.

+Because clomifene can enhance egg production in hens, athletes may inadvertently consume the substance through contaminated food.
+A WADA study found that clomifene given to laying hens migrates into their eggs but was able to develop a method of distinguishing egg ingestion from doping.